 WEVL will not play music with obscenities or indecent content.
 All submitted material must be edited for obscenities or the offending tracks clearly marked on the CD.
 If we have to review your material for obscenities, this will prevent or delay airplay.

-If you're really concerned about security, send your CD via insured mail, UPS, FedEx, etc.
+If you're concerned about security, send your CD via insured mail, UPS, FedEx, etc.

-Record company, artist promotion, and music tracking calls are taken from 2-4 pm central time on Tuesdays only at 901-528-0560 by program director/music director Brian Craig.
+Record company, artist promotion, and music tracking calls are taken at 901-528-0560 by program/music director Brian Craig.
 Do not call the air room to follow up on a CD submission.

 Please download our Concert Submission Guidelines.